Feminine Brigades of St. Joan of Arc: Events

 Maria Esperanza sent a letter to Calles recalling nuns' good works in hospitals, schools and elderly homes and asking him to repeal the Calles Law, but he did not respond to it.
 Sisters were encouraged by some superiors in Rome to leave Mexico, but U.S. bishops advised them not to because of the Great Depression and the language barrier for teaching.
 Many religiosas found refuge with family and friends, because it was dangerous to live as group.
 In their homes, they hid the Blessed Sacrament behind crockery or books on shelves during the day and prayed at night.

 Madre María del Carmen Gutierrez was a Brigada Sanitaria, a branch of the Feminine Brigades.
 In San Miguel, she was surprised by federal troops; the first time she hid the wounded successfully, the second time she had to flee, and all her patients were killed by federal troops.
 She then taught Christian doctrine to children in San Jose de la Presa but had to flee when a first communion celebration they were having was attacked by federal troops.
 She fled to nurse the wounded again until federal troops attacked them again, and she left country in July 1929.
 She later returned to Guadalajara to continue nursing.
 Petra Muñoz and Vicenta García, Sisters of Charity, also nursed wounded Cristero soldiers.
-They couldn't build fire because it could compromise their location to federal troops, so they lived on a diet of maize and wheat.
+They couldn't make fire because it could compromise their location to federal troops, so they lived on a diet of maize and wheat.
 They didn't have water, so they drank animal urine and liquid from uncultivated plants.

 Madre Rosita was also in Feminine Brigades, and as a member, carried munitions and equipment to soldiers in the field in special vests.
 Her companions were caught and sent to Islas Marías, but she huddled in her seat and wasn't caught.
 Some sisters, including one of fifteen novices, Madre Espinosa, didn't know much except that there was government opposition; they didn't face this directly, since they stayed within the convent.
 Other religiosas were beaten, and some died of illness and other conditions.
 Madre Remedios of Jalisco, who was ill, and her sisters were evacuated by soldiers and beaten, and Madre Remedios died soon after.
 Madre Rosa was taken prisoner with her sisters, was isolated, and, starving, fell ill and died on April 3.
 Religiosas in Mexico feared rape.
 One of these women was Ester Torres Quesada.
 Soldiers attacked her convent and raped her sisters.
 She and a friend escaped and fled to Cuba.

 Refugio Goribar de Cortina, active propagandist and UDC leader, said they would keep teaching catechism, consoling the sick and visiting hospitals, but they would focus on strengthening the Christian family.
 In response to Pius XI's emphasis on this, she said that "All other work of women is useless" and that they would obey what Church said.